shadyvalleyfarm/shadyvalleyfarm.github.io/index.md

 ## Entire Herd Package - $4500.00

 Priced separately these 21 goats total $7600.00.
 This is a significant discount.
 Note: If I sell one or two low valued goats from this list the price may not change any since there is already a large discount.
+Note: Two of these goats are sale pending.
+Once they are sold the total price will be adjusted.

 |Number|ADGA_Registered_Name|Date_Of_birth|Gender|Price
 |:----------|:-------|:-------|:-------|:-------|:-------